jagrajsinghgill/sample_snippet/README.md

 - The page needed to handle custom configuration logic to support comparison between different versions.
 - Several helper functions were required to manage version-related data and conditional logic.
 - Based on this logic, the page includes conditionally enabled/disabled operational links, which could not have been effectively handled through Views alone.

+**NOTE:** Please note that Module and some function/field names have been intentionally changed to maintain project confidentiality.
+This is a sample code snippet extracted from a fully functional module and is intended for illustrative purposes only.